Essential Skills for Criminal Justice Students: A STEPS Guide

-Discover the skills you’ll need to excel in your criminal justice degree or certificate program as well as in the real world as a criminal justice professional.
-Explore the full range of hard and soft skills leading to academic and career success in criminal justice.
+Discover the skills you’ll need to excel in your criminal justice degree, certificate program, and eventually as a professional in the field.
+With this STEPS student resource, explore the full range of hard and soft skills leading to academic and career success in criminal justice.

-Do you feel a calling to criminal justice?
-If so, it’s easy to see why.
-Who wouldn’t be drawn to such a highly respected, interesting, and rewarding field?
+Criminal justice is a highly respected, interesting, and rewarding field that offers promising prospects for workers in its industry.
 With so many different avenues to pursue within criminal justice, you can find the profession that fits your personality and suits your interests while still falling under the umbrella of helping others.
-But before you can start making a difference in your dream job, you need to succeed as a student first.
+But before you can start making a difference in your dream job, you’ll need to acquire some essential skills that allow you to reach your full potential.

 Criminal justice students need to possess a skillset just as diverse as the field itself.
 From an understanding of our legal and corrections systems to being able to think critically and listen actively, the skills you need as a criminal justice student will grow into the attributes you want as a criminal justice professional.
-Whether you’re in an online criminal justice program and you want to hone your skills as a virtual student or you’re wrapping up a master’s in criminal justice and you need to sharpen your leadership skills, it’s never a bad time to get to work.
-Keep reading to learn which skills will help you the most as a criminal justice student and get expert insight on building a repertoire of skills that will serve you well now and in the future.
+Whether you’re in an online criminal justice program and you want to hone your skills as a virtual student or you’re wrapping up a master’s in criminal justice and you need to sharpen your leadership skills, it’s never a bad time to refine your abilities, knowledge, and strengths.
+Learn which skills will help you the most as a criminal justice student and get expert insight on building a repertoire of skills that will serve you well now and in the future.

 Hard Skills for Criminal Justice Students

-Hard skills are the teachable abilities that professors and employers can easily measure.
-They are the sort of skills you’ll learn within the classroom and will often be tested on.
-As a criminal justice student, you’ll spend a lot of your school time honing these hard skills with fellow students and teachers.
-Depending on your specific field, the hard skills you’ll come to rely on will differ, but the five outlined below will likely be important to you as a student and a professional in criminal justice.
+Hard skills are the teachable abilities that professors and employers can easily measure, so they are the sort of skills you’ll learn within the classroom and will often be tested on.
+You’ll spend a lot of your school time honing these hard skills with fellow students and teachers as a criminal justice student.
+Depending on your specific field, the hard skills you’ll come to rely on will differ, but the five outlined below will likely be the most important to you in your journey from being a student all the way to your professional career.

 Physical Fitness